City Clerk -Rosa G. Acosta

 This form is used to report additional compensation that officials receive when appointing themselves to positions on committees, boards or commissions of a public agency, special district, and joint powers agency or authority.
 (FPPC Regulation 18705.5, amended 03.2012).
 Each agency must post on its website a single Form 806 which lists all the paid appointed positions.

-The California Public Records Act (GC § 6250-6270) provides the public rights to obtain access to recrods held by public agencies in the State.
-Public records are open to inspection during regular City business hours, and may request and pay for a copy of any identifiable public record.
-The City of Pinole encourages public record requests to be filed in writing in order to assist staff in responding efficiently to your request.
-A public records request form is available at the City Clerk's Office or by clicking here.
+The California Public Records Act (GC § 6250-6270) provides the public the right to obtain or access public records held by public agencies in the State.
+The goal of the City Clerk's Department is to provide the public with quick and easy access to public information and records.
+Public records are open to inspection during regular City business hours, and interested persons may request and pay for a copy of any identifiable public record that are not exempted by statute.
+The City of Pinole encourages public record requests to be in writing in order to assist in providing the requestor with the an accurate and timely response.

 If you believe that the City of Pinole or its employee(s) has caused damage to you, your personal property or real property, you have the right to file a claim against the city for damages.
 Claim forms are available at City Hall through the City Clerk's Office during normal business hours or by clicking here.
 Claims take approximately 45 days to process.
 Please follow the instructions on the claim form and attach any documentation (e.g. photographs, reports, witness statements or estimates) that you feel may support your claim.
 You may mail or personally deliver a claim form to: